-Other beneficial insects like the wonderful ladybug and the green lacewing have been successfully bred specially to increase natural garden supplies.
+Other beneficial insects like the wonderful ladybug and the green lacewing have been successfully bred for sale to increase natural garden supplies.

-This has not been so with DBs to date, but this may change in the future as breeders continue to experiment in achieving this.
+This has not been so with DBs to date.
+However, this may change in the future as breeders continue to experiment in achieving this.